Shinola Watches Review

-One of Shinola’s most popular models is The Runwell with a their own high accuracy quartz movement – made with a mixture of Swiss and other parts.
+This Shinola watch is one of their most popular models.
+The Runwell has a their own high accuracy quartz movement – made with a mixture of Swiss and other parts.

 These guys don’t mess around when it comes to watches, paying close attention to detail at every turn.
 Starting with the humble but detailed dial – which is a cream colored and matte-finished, finished with applied Arabic number on the indicies.
 The seconds sub-dial is a nice alternative to a standard 3-hand watch, and they have used top-notch Super-Luminova lume on the hands to ensure ease of use in the dark.

 The case is a clean and round stainless steel, with a hat-tip to the aviator style crown with their “pumpkin” shaped version.
 The strap is also a very high quality stitched leather and a soft-nubuck backing to make it far more comfy on the wrist.

 And of course, if you don’t like the specific color or style of the watch, there are some options, pictured below.
 Just click on the image to see more details.

 Continuing with Shinola’s successful Runwell collection, this Shinola watch gets a little more features with a two sub-dial chronograph and a date window at 6 o’clock.
 It is still powered with a Shinola-made quartz movement of course.

 The style of the watch is only a little different here, accommodating the new features.
 Instead of the sub-dial with the seconds, this model has a second hand and sub-dials for minutes and hours.

 There are a number of variants of the Chrono, as well as a slightly slimmer version called the Canfield Chrono, which might also be worth checking out.
 It is quite similar, but has a slightly thiner case edge and smaller face at 43mm, which might suit some of you better.